This article applies to: - Trustwave MailMarshal (SEG)

 - Enter a Name for the connector and select Custom from the menu.
 Click Next.

 - On the Network Settings window, select Route mail through the following smart hosts.
-Click Add and enter the IP Address where SEG accepts email.
+Click Add and enter the IP Address where MailMarshal accepts email.
 Click Save and then Next.

 - For array installations, use the address of an email processing node or the external IP of a load balancer; for single servers, the address of the server.

 - Select an authentication method, or "none" if you do not want to require authentication.
-All current SEG versions support Basic authentication and Basic over TLS.
+All current MailMarshal versions support Basic authentication and Basic over TLS.

-- Before enabling authentication here, ensure you have set up the required account (and TLS if desired) in SEG.
+- Before enabling authentication here, ensure you have set up the required account (and TLS if desired) in MailMarshal.

 - On the Address space window, click + to add an address space.
 In the FQDN field, enter * to signify all domains.
 Click OK and then click Next.